bertabenet/mapping_emergencyrelevant_social_media/README.md

 ## Visualization

-The files for the visualization are in the [public](public) directory.
+The files for the visualization are in the [public/](public) directory.
 The visualization will display itself by running the [index.html](public/index.html) file.

+The demo data found in [data/](data) and [public/data/](public/data) is a sample of 1411 tweets that were positively classified by our algorithm.
+These posts were provided by Lorini et al. (2019).

+## Training sets

+The training set can found in [labeled\_training\_sets/](labeled_training_sets).
+Inside this folder there are 86 files that correspond to 21 extracted from the area of Catalonia and 63 coming from the area of Spain.
+The 2 remaning files which are [ca\_label.csv](labeled_training_sets/ca_label.csv) and [es\_label.csv](labeled_training_sets/es_label.csv) contain tweets in Catalan and Spanish, respectively, extracted during the Gloria storm and were provided by Vitiugin & Castillo (2019).

 ______

 ## Author's note

 The data currently on the repo corresponds to a sample of tweets extracted from the Gloria storm that occurred between January 19th 2020 to January 24th 2020.

+_____

+## References

+Lorini, V., Castillo, C., Dottori, F., Kalas, M., Nappo, D., & Salamon, P. (2019).
+Integrating social media into a pan-European flood awareness system: A multilingual approach. *Proceedings of the International ISCRAM Conference, 2019-May*(May 2019), 646–659.

+Vitiugin, F., & Castillo, C. (2019).
+Comparison of social media in English and Russian during emergencies and mass convergence events. *Proceedings of the International ISCRAM Conference, 2019-May*(May), 857–866.